infiniticio/docs.infinitic.io/src/pages/docs/clients/start-workflow.md

   {% callout type="warning"  %}

   The `await()` method blocks the current thread of the client - up to the workflow termination.
-It will throw an `UnknownWorkflowException` if the workflow is already terminated.
+It will throw an `WorkflowUnknownException` if the workflow is already terminated.

   {% /callout  %}